Apostolique/apos-docs/docs/getting-started.md

 The `BASE` variable lets you define the subdirectory that the site will end up in.
 For a repository-level gh-pages deployment `[username].github.io/[repository name]`, you should set the value to `[repository name]`.

 The `REPO` variable is used to generate the edit links for each pages.

+## GitHub Pages

+In your repository's settings, go in the options and find the GitHub Pages section.
+In the Source, select the `gh-pages` branch and hit save.